amphyvi/touchscreen-toggle/README.md

 ---------------

 I use a Windows laptop for general computing *and* for drawing.
-I don't want to use a special glove when drawing just to avoid unwanted touch inputs, I can poke buttons in my art program as needed.
+I don't want to use a special glove when drawing just to avoid unwanted touch inputs, I can poke buttons in my art program with my stylus and even pan/zoom/rotate with it too.
 Disabling touch in specific art programs in their per-app settings (such as Clip Studio Paint) helps a little, but modern displays have really tiny bezels which leads to lots of unintentional palm touches at every edge, so it doesn't help much.

 Looking around online, I couldn't find any good solutions for this on Windows computers.
 I'm sure Linux has a few tricks up its sleeves, but I intentionally don't use that on my laptop since it doesn't suit my needs.
 So, hopefully this solution will solve it for everyone drawing on a portable Windows computer like I am.